Weekly Monthly Insights Charts Tracker Companies Networks Glossary

 Market Beta

-Rolling OLS regression of each coin's daily market cap change against the total stablecoin market.
-Coins with beta above 1.0 amplify market moves; coins with negative beta are gaining or losing share counter-cyclically.
+Rolling OLS regression of each coin's daily market-cap change on the total stablecoin market. β > 1 amplifies market moves; β < 0 gains or loses share counter-cyclically.

 β = Cov(ΔCoin, ΔMarket) / Var(ΔMarket)